The Guillotines: Plot

 At the exchange site, the Han and the Herders appeared in a display of unity and force, there to complete the exchange of prisoners when Haidu dispatches his rifle attack squadron on both the Guillotines and the Herders; as Bai-Lan is killed.
 Shocked at the attack on his own teammates, Leng resists Haidu in open defiance to the emperor's will, making him an enemy target as well; both the Guillotines and Herders survive the attack and escape to safety.
 Confused as to what has happened, Leng reveals his real identity to the Guillotines.
 The team, furious, know Leng is here to finish them off, but he tells his team to scatter and survive.

 The government officially declares the Guillotines as wanted criminals in league with the Herders.
 Publicly forsaken by their own emperor and given a huge bounty upon their heads, the Guillotines are cruelly killed off one by one.
 Saddened and enraged, Leng confronts Haidu and called him a "lap dog," infuriating him to shove Leng down a cliff.
 He survives and is nursed back to health by Wolf in a peaceful secluded village.
 Confused as to why he was saved, Wolf did it out of mercy; to Leng's surprise, he found Musen as part of the village.
 Musen no longer wanted to be a Guillotine (after learning the cruelty the Guillotines had caused to Wolf's family) and lives there as a villager.
 After talking with Wolf, Leng finally admits he is secretly Han Chinese.
-Leng tells Wolf that it was the former emperor who chose him to be the right-hand man for Qianlong and his Han identity was replaced with a Manchurian one.
+Leng tells Wolf that it was the former emperor who chose him to be the right-hand man for the Qianlong Emperor and his Han identity was replaced with a Manchurian one.
 Although Leng is now on Wolf's side, Wolf prophesies his death will be imminent.